hejian991/SparkStreamingYarnLogs/README.md

 # Yarn Logs - Spark Streaming
-Spark running on Yarn - log aggregation tool for spark streaming applications running on yarn
+Spark on Yarn Cluster - log aggregation tool for spark streaming applications running on yarn

 #Issue
 Yarn log aggregation does not work for streaming apps unless the apps completes successfullly or gets killed.